LukeSmithxyz/md-website-cv/README.md

-# Luke's Markdown/LaTeX/pdf CV/Website
+# Luke's Markdown/LaTeX/pdf CV/Website :

 This is just a little experiment that I might implement for my own website and CV.
 Here's what I wanted:

 + Simplification: I don't have to update both my CV and website differently.
-+ Printability: My website should have a printable, handout-able counterpart for personal info (CV) and other writings.
++ Print_ability: My website should have a printable, handout-able counterpart for personal info(CV) and other writings.
-+ Automatic formatting: I want to be able to change the structure, and all the formatting, the nav bar and sections, should be natural.
++ Automatic_formatting: I want to be able to change the structure, and all the formatting, the nav bar and sections, should be natural.

-## This is the solution
+## solution :

 It's simple.
 There's one markdown file `index.md`, which has *all* of my personal information and details in nice litte sections and subsections.